Native American Indian Spa Treatments

 Shamanic Touch

-This alternative healing modality employs the techniques of the Shaman, establishing a dialogue between the ailing part of the client’s body and the healer to determine the best method of healing.
-Based on the premise that ailments are messages, issues are brought out to deal with, allowing the inner healing to begin.
-For example, a person with lower back pains may feel a lack of support in some area of life, or a person with liver problems may carry unresolved anger.
-Once the subconscious causes of illness are identified, the Shaman follows up with energy- raising treatments using sunshine or the elements, connecting with the grounding earth by whatever treatment is called for.
+This alternative healing modality employs the techniques of the Shaman, establishing a dialogue between the ailing part of the client’s body and the healer to determine the best healing method.
+Based on the premise that ailments are messages, issues are brought out to deal with, allowing inner healing to begin.
+For example, a person with lower back pains may lack support in some areas of life, or a person with liver problems may carry unresolved anger.
+Once the subconscious causes of illness are identified, the Shaman follows up with energy-raising treatments using sunshine or the elements, connecting with the grounding earth by whatever treatment is called for.

 Shamanic Chakra Session

-This desert empowerment experience brings together the eastern and western worlds of balance and power.
+This desert empowerment experience combines the Eastern and Western worlds of balance and power.
 After analyzing your chakras (Eastern Indian “vortexes of light”) and auras (the measurable flow of life force surrounding the body) to identify areas of need, the Shaman will systematically clear and strengthen each area with a special ritual using crystals, ceremonial feathers, candles, and universal healing energy.
 This moving, healing experience may alter your perceptions of your earthly journey.

 Inn and Spa at Loretto Santa Fe